apache/hive-site/content/Development/qtest.md

   specific language governing permissions and limitations under the License. -->

-# QFile Query Unit Test
+# Query File Test

-QFile Query Unit Test is a JUnit-based integration test suite for Apache Hive.
+Query File Test is a JUnit-based integration test suite for Apache Hive.
 Developers write any SQL; the testing framework runs it and verifies the result and output.

 {{< toc >}}